dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

 8. `multiprocessing_settings`_
 9. `legacy_settings`_

-Examples of completed configuration files can be found in the tutorials [ADD LINK], which you may like to use as templates for your own models.
+Examples of completed configuration files can be found in the tutorials, which you may like to use as templates for your own models.

-Information about how the DYNAMITE configuration settings can be accessed, which may be useful for developers, can be found in the API documentation [ADD LINK].
+Information about how the DYNAMITE configuration settings can be accessed, which may be useful for developers, can be found in the API documentation.

 ``system_attributes``
 =====================